Skip to main content

 Then the scent hits.
 Star anise, lavender, chamomile — an herbal aromatherapy blend that makes the 60-second cleanse feel like a spa treatment.
 The scent is the secret weapon.
 It transforms a functional step into a sensory pause in your day.

 Add warm water.
 Massage again.
 The oil emulsifies into a light milk that rinses clean with zero residue.
 Your skin feels — this is the part that surprises everyone — moisturized.
 Not stripped.
 Not tight.
 Nourished.
+Despite years of reading that cleansers should be "rinse and forget" functional steps, the post-cleanse softness here was unlike anything a foam or gel had delivered.
 The Rose and Mimosa waxes leave a subtle veil of softness that lasts through the rest of your routine.

 15,800 Reviews and a 4.6 Rating — What the Numbers Mean

+Tested after a full day wearing SPF 50 mineral sunscreen and medium-coverage foundation in August heat, the balm dissolved everything in a single 60-second massage — no need for a dedicated makeup remover first.
 Cleansers rarely inspire passion.
-They are the boring first step.
+They are the boring first step — which is why we dedicated an entire cleansers and facial oils roundup to products that break that pattern.
 The ELEMIS Cleansing Balm breaks that pattern — 15,800+ people were sufficiently moved by a cleanser to write a review.
 That level of engagement signals something beyond ordinary satisfaction.

 The reviews cluster around two themes: the sensory experience (scent, texture transformation, the feeling of clean-but-moisturized skin) and the conversion factor (switching from foam/gel cleansers and never going back).
 The few negative reviews consistently cite the scent — people who dislike star anise will dislike this product.
 Everything else trends overwhelmingly positive.